 I was born in Palo Alto, California, but moved often with my family to such far-flung places as Kodiak Island, Alaska, and Wiesbaden, Germany.
-After earning my B.A. in Classical Civilization at UC Santa Barbara and my M.A. in Aegean and Anatolian Prehistory at Bristol University in England, I served as a ranger-naturalist in the National Park Service for seven years.
-A chance assignment led to a freelance career writing interpretive natural histories for regional publishers and leading study tours in the West for the Smithsonian National Associates Program and other clients.
+Drawn to the loveliness and the literature of the ancient world and intrigued by how closely pre-Socratic philosophers observed nature, I earned a B.A. in Classical Civilization at UC Santa Barbara and an M.A. in Aegean and Anatolian Prehistory at Bristol University in England.
+I served as a ranger-naturalist in the National Park Service for seven years; my last assignment was as Desert View District Ranger-Naturalist at Grand Canyon National Park.
+The Desert View District borders the Navajo Nation and my work there was to interpret the pre-Columbian and modern indigenous peoples of the Colorado Plateau, particularly the Hisatsinom and the Hopi.
+It was here that my love of nature and science, and my appreciation for diverse cultures converged.
+A chance assignment led to a freelance career writing interpretive natural and cultural histories and leading study tours in the West for the Smithsonian National Associates Program and other clients.

 I now live in Flagstaff, Arizona, with my husband, photographer Tom Bean.
 I write books and essays, teach workshops and classes, present illustrated talks, create small exhibits, lead an occasional field trip, and keep an almanac of two hundred wildflower species in the woods around my home.
 My writing, community work, friendships, and faith are interconnected in a way I would never have imagined possible.